-Deposition gauging was conducted for the 44th and 45th time during the 2017-2018 monitoring year around the Fitzroy Engineering site.
+Deposition gauging was conducted for the 46th and 47th time during the 2018-2019 monitoring year around the Fitzroy Engineering site.

-The results from the gaugings found that three of the twelve samples collected during the 2017-2018 period were in excess of the consent limit (Figure 5).
-However, the results could not be directly attributed to Fitzroy Engineering's site; rather the high particulate deposition was more likely due to yard dust resuspension from the wider area.
-Predominant winds during the first gauging period were split between northerlies and westerlies, and during the second period between west, and southwest and southeast (Appendix II).
+The results from the gaugings found that seven of the twelve samples collected during the 2018-2019 period were in excess of the consent limit (Figure 5).
+However, the results could not be directly attributed to Fitzroy Engineering's site; rather the high particulate deposition was more likely due to vegetation input and yard dust re-suspension from the wider area.
+Predominant winds during the first gauging period were split between south westerlies and westerlies.
+During the second period this was split between south westerlies, and southeast and easterlies (Appendix II).
 Particularly due to these variable winds, the neighbouring properties cannot be discounted as potential contributors to the high deposition rate.